AliTaee/test-lab/README.md

 ## src/redux folder

-In this folder you could see examples of unit testing for redux and react components.
+In this folder you could see examples of unit and integration testing for redux and react components.

 ## Available Scripts